hashicorp/terraform-provider-google/website/docs/r/dataplex_lake.html.markdown

 * `create_time` -
   Output only.
 The time when the lake was created.

+* `effective_labels` -
+  All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

 * `metastore_status` -
   Output only.
 Metastore status of the lake.